Royal family orders of the United Kingdom: Gallery

+Princess Sophia wearing the royal family order of King George IV (her brother) in a portrait.

+Princess Henry of Battenberg wearing the royal family orders of Queen Victoria and Prince Albert (her parents), King Edward VII (her brother) and King George V (her nephew).

+The Princess Royal and Duchess of Fife wearing the royal family orders of King Edward VII (her father) and Queen Alexandra (her mother).

-Queen Elizabeth The Queen Mother wearing the royal family orders of King George VI (her husband) and Queen Elizabeth II (her daughter) in a portrait.
+Queen Elizabeth the Queen Mother wearing the royal family orders of King George VI (her husband) and Queen Elizabeth II (her daughter) in a portrait.

 The Duchess of Edinburgh (at the time, the Countess of Wessex) wearing the royal family order of Queen Elizabeth II (her mother-in-law).

+Queen Camilla wearing the royal family order of King Charles III (her husband).